Don't Be a Menace to South Central While Drinking Your Juice in the Hood: Cast

+In the opening credits, Robert Schimmel is listed but never appears in the film; his name is also missing from the end credits.

 Reception

 Box office

 Don't Be a Menace to South Central While Drinking Your Juice in The Hood collected $8,112,884 from 1,010 theaters its opening weekend, opening at #2 at the box office, averaging $8,032 per theater.
 By the end of its theatrical run, the film domestically grossed $20,109,115.

 Critical response

-Rotten Tomatoes gives the film a score of 32% based on 28 reviews.
+Rotten Tomatoes gives the film a score of 32% based on 28 reviews, with an average rating of 4.70/10.
+Metacritic gave the film a score of 53 out of 100, based on reviews from 16 critics, indicating "mixed or average" reviews.

 Chris Hicks of the Deseret News wrote the film has some laughs, "but too many gags fall flat, or are cheap and sleazy instead of clever and witty.
-Too often, the Wayanses (who also co-wrote the script) make fun of women's physical attributes, mock the handicapped, put a gun to someone's head or have an elderly woman cuss and smoke pot, as if they inherently hilarious.
+Too often, the Wayanses (who also co-wrote the script) make fun of women's physical attributes, mock the handicapped, put a gun to someone's head or have an elderly woman cuss and smoke pot, as if they [are] inherently hilarious.
 And then the same jokes are repeated in a slightly varied form."

 Godfrey Cheshire of Variety said the film has a "genial and capable cast", and is "spirited and hilarious in odd moments", but "it hardly expands on In Living Color and other Wayans precedents, and compared with a genuinely satiric film like Rusty Cundieff’s Fear of a Black Hat, it’s simple parody, with little in the way of ironic commentary or real invention."

 Stephen Holden of The New York Times wrote "the film’s most inflammatory comic bit [is when] the suspicious owners of a Korean grocery store trail Ashtray and Loc Dog through the aisles while a white customer casually steals a sack full of items and empties the cash register.
 On returning to his counter, the owner calls out to the departing robber, 'You forgot something,' and hands over the last remaining bills."